HackNuke/botlib/files/bot.1.md

 BOT an attempt to achieve OS level integration of bot technology directly into the operating system.
 A solid, non hackable bot version, that can offer "display in your irc channel" functionality to the unix programmer.
-BOTLIB runs on both BSD and Linux, is placed in the Public Domain, and, one day, will be the thing you cannot do without ;]
+BOT runs on both BSD and Linux, is placed in the Public Domain, and, one day, will be the thing you cannot do without ;]